maxi-marufo/portfolio/README.md

 This is a repository with some of the challenges, mini-projects, course homeworks, tutorials, etc, that I've done.

-Each one is contained in a sub-directory, and has a README file describing a bit more about it.
+Each one is contained in a sub-directory, and has a README file or a Notebook describing a bit more about it.

 ## Projects